OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 1. Select **Polling Tentacle** and click **next**.
 1. If you are using a proxy see [Proxy Support](/docs/infrastructure/windows-targets/proxy-support.md), or click **next**.
-1. Add the Octopus credentials the Tentacle will use to connect to the Octopus server:
+1. Add the Octopus credentials the Tentacle will use to connect to the Octopus Server:
     a.
 The Octopus URL: the DNS or IP address.
     b.
 Select the authentication mode and enter the details:
         i.
 The username and password you use to log into Octopus, or: